-For this Final RP/NEPA Evaluation, the federal Trustees satisfy their NEPA compliance obligations by applying the impacts analysis and conclusions drawn in another, previously published programmatic NEPA document-NOAA's RC PEIS.
-The public was invited to provide feedback on the Trustees' proposed action and alternatives and the analysis conducted in the Draft RP/NEPA Evaluation.
-The Trustees did not receive any public comments.
-The Trustees reviewed the Draft RP/NEPA Evaluation to create this Final RP/NEPA Evaluation.
+For this Draft RP/NEPA Evaluation, the federal Trustees propose to satisfy their NEPA compliance obligations by applying the impacts analysis and conclusions drawn in another, previously published programmatic NEPA document-NOAA's RC PEIS.
+The public will be invited to provide feedback on the Trustees' proposed action and alternatives and the analysis conducted in the Draft RP/NEPA Evaluation.

-This Final RP/NEPA Evaluation complies with NEPA by 1) describing the purpose and need for restoration; 2) addressing public participation for this process; 3) identifying alternative actions; 4) summarizing the current environmental setting; and 5) analyzing environmental consequences.
+This Draft RP/NEPA Evaluation complies with NEPA by 1) describing the purpose and need for restoration; 2) addressing public participation for this process; 3) identifying alternative actions; 4) summarizing the current environmental setting; and 5) analyzing environmental consequences.